-For you to begin with your painting, you'll need the right materials.
-This guide to the best oil paint will start you off, and for other materials head over to this pick of the best oil paint supplies.
-But for now, Lyon takes us through his inspiration and how to create a portrait with oils.
+First, you'll need the right materials.
+This guide to the best oil paint will start you off, and for other materials head over to this pick of the best oil paint supplies (and the deals listed below).

 I love the subtlety in the way Bouguereau painted flesh.
 The palette of this painting is designed to complement the way the skin is painted.
 As you look to develop your own paintings, identify the images that inspire you and try to break them down into the elements that are most important.